coinosis/coinosis/README.md

 ## submit your changes

-1. Commit & push to the `dev` branch
-2. Create a pull request targeting the `test` branch
+Create a pull request targeting the `dev` branch.

 ## deploying older contracts